-The built-in 18″ dishwasher is a perfect choice for a small kitchen.
-The built-in design gives you maximum use out of your available space.
-It’s compact while still being functional.
-It’s the perfect choice for apartments or smaller dishwasher openings.
-This dishwasher requires an 18-19″ width, 34-35″ height, and 24″ depth.
-Choose the custom wood panel or the metal wood panel.
-Built-in dishwashers usually remain with the home, so they may not be the best option if you are renting a home or apartment.
+The built-in 18-inch dishwasher is a perfect choice for a small kitchen.
+The built-in design allows maximum use of available space.
+This dishwasher type is compact but still quite functional.
+It’s the perfect choice for apartments or kitchens with smaller dishwasher openings.
+This dishwasher requires an 18-19 inch width, 34-35 inch height, and 24 inch (two feet) depth.
+Most people have the choice between a custom wood panel or the metal wood panel.
+Built-in dishwashers usually remain with the home, so they may not be the best option for renters to purchase themselves.

-This dishwasher gives you the best of both worlds.
-It’s a freestanding portable dishwasher that can also be used as a built in dishwasher with the installation kit.
-It’s a good choice if you want the space-saving feature of a built-in dishwasher.
-It’s best suited for those who need a portable dishwasher now, but want to convert to a built-in dishwasher at a later date.
-If you plan to move or remodel your kitchen, it’s the perfect choice.
+This dishwasher gives owners the best of both worlds.
+It is a freestanding portable dishwasher, but can also be used as a built in dishwasher with its installation kit.
+This dishwasher type is a terrific choice for those who need the space-saving aspect of a built-in dishwasher.
+The convertible dishwasher is best suited to those who need a portable dishwasher now, but may want to convert it to a built-in dishwasher at a later date.
+For those who plan to move or renovate, it’s an excellent and intelligent choice.

 Custom Panel Dishwasher

-A custom panel dishwasher allows you to install a panel on the dishwasher that matches your cabinetry.
-This integrated look is often considered preferable to other options.
-If you want a modern look that allows your dishwasher to blend seamlessly with your cabinets, this is a good option.
-It is specially designed to accommodate the cabinet panel.
-They are typically more expensive than traditional built-ins, but the aesthetic is often considered to be worth the extra expense.
-You’ll need 34 1/8-36 1/2″ height clearance, 24-24 1/4″ width clearance, and 21 1/4-24″ inch depth clearance.
+A custom panel dishwasher allows owners to install a panel on the outside of the dishwasher that matches the kitchen cabinetry.
+This integrated look is often considered preferable to other dishwasher options.
+This is an ideal option for those who desire a modern look that allows the dishwasher to blend seamlessly with kitchen cabinets.
+The custom panel dishwasher is specially designed to accommodate the cabinet panel.
+These dishwashers are typically more expensive than traditional built-in dishwashers, but the aesthetic is often considered to be worth the extra expense.
+You’ll need 34 1/8-36 1/2″ inches of height clearance, 24-24 1/4 inches of width clearance, and 21 1/4-24 inches of depth clearance.

-The interior of the dishwasher contains places to put your dishes and the components used to clean them.
-You’ll find the cup basket at the top of the interior of the dishwasher.
+The interior of a dishwasher contains structures to place the dishes that need cleaning and the components used to clean those items.
+The cup basket can be found at the top of the interior of the dishwasher.
 Below that is the basket and the cutlery basket.
-These areas are designed to conveniently hold your dishes and place them in the correct area for optimal cleaning.
-Below that is the filter assembly and the spray arms.
-The spray arms spray the water that cleans your dishes.
-The door has the detergent and rinse aid dispensers.
-On the back of the dishwasher, you’ll find the inlet pipe connector, the drainpipe connector, and the power cord.
+These areas are designed to conveniently hold specific dishes and hold them in the correct area for optimal cleaning.
+Below this area is the filter assembly and spray arms.
+The spray arms distribute the water that cleans the dishes.
+The door is home to the detergent and rinse aid dispensers.
+On the back of the dishwasher one can find the inlet pipe connector, the drainpipe connector, and the power cord.

 Fully Integrated Dishwasher

 A fully integrated dishwasher is similar to a custom panel dishwasher.
-It will be completely flush with your kitchen cabinets, offering a more seamless look.
-The control panel is completely concealed, so you’ll only know it’s a dishwasher when it is open.
-It gives a modern and sleek look that works well in modern homes.
+It will be completely flush with the kitchen cabinets, offering a more seamless look overall.
+The dishwasher control panel is completely concealed, so the fact that it is a dishwasher will be completely concealed until the door is open.
+Fully integrated dishwashers give a kitchen a sleek look that works well in modern homes.
 The controls are placed on top of the dishwasher door.
-You’ll need 23 5/8″ width, 22 7/16″ depth, and 32 1/16-345-8″ height clearance.
+These dishwasher types require 23 5/8 inches of width, 22 7/16 inches of depth, and 32 1/16-345-8 inches of height clearance.

 Portable Countertop Dishwasher

-A portable dishwasher sits on your countertop.
-You’ll need an outlet, and the dishwasher hooks up to your sink faucet.
-It will also drain into your sink.
-A countertop dishwasher is small, but it will take up space on your counter.
-It can be moved when it’s not used, but you will need a place to put it.
-You won’t be able to use water from your sink when the dishwasher is in use.
-It can save space because it’s easy to move out of the way when you aren’t using it.
-They have less capacity than built in dishwashers, but they work well for smaller families, those with limited space, and those on a tight budget.
+A portable dishwasher sits on a countertop.
+These types of dishwashers require an outlet, and hook up to the sink faucet.
+The portable dishwasher will also drain into the sink.
+A countertop dishwasher is small, but it will take up counter space.
+These can be moved to other locations when not in use.
+Water from the sink will not be accessible while the portable dishwasher is in use.
+Portable dishwashers can save space because they are easy to move out of the way when not actively in use.
+They have less capacity than built in dishwashers, but work well for smaller families, those with limited space, and/or those on a tight budget.

 Portable Wheeled Dishwasher

-A portable wheeled dishwasher can be placed in a dishwasher opening just like a built-in as long as you have the clearance for it.
-To do this, you’ll need a permanent water source as you would with a built-in.
-If you don’t have a dishwasher opening or don’t plan on staying in your home for a long period of time, you can keep it as a portable dishwasher.
-You’ll need to hook it to sink water supply, similar to a countertop dishwasher.
-However, the portable dishwasher can be rolled into a convenient area when it’s not in use.
+A portable wheeled dishwasher can be placed in a dishwasher opening just like a built-in dishwasher, so long as there is clearance for it.
+To do this, a permanent water source is required, as with a built in dishwasher.
+Similar to a countertop dishwasher, the portable wheeled dishwasher will have to be hooked to the sink water supply.
+However, a portable dishwasher can be rolled into a convenient area when not in use.

 Convertible Portable Dishwasher

-A convertible portable dishwasher can be used as a freestanding dishwasher or a built-in with an installation kit.
-This offers the best of both worlds.
-If you need a portable dishwasher but plan on converting to a built-in at a later date, a convertible portable dishwasher is a good choice.
-They often include a top that can be used as a workspace in your kitchen.
-The dimensions are 36 1/8″ height including the top and wheels, 24 3/4″ width, and 27″ depth.
-The door requires 24 3/4″ inches of clearance space to open.
+A convertible portable dishwasher can be used as a freestanding dishwasher or as a built-in with an installation kit.
+This type of dishwasher offers the best of both worlds.
+If a portable dishwasher is needed at the moment, but the plan is to convert to a built-in at a later date, a convertible portable dishwasher is an excellent choice.
+These dishwashers types often include a top that can be used as a workspace in your kitchen, as well.
+The dimensions are 36 1/8 inches height including the top and wheels, 24.75 inches in width, and 27 inches of depth.
+The door requires 24.75 inches of clearance space to fully open.

-The semi-integrated dishwasher sits flush with your cabinets to create a sleek look.
-The difference between a semi-integrated dishwasher and a fully integrated dishwasher is that the semi-integrated dishwasher has the control panel on the top front of the machine, so the control panels shows.
-It doesn’t look quite as seamless as a fully integrated model, but it is generally cheaper than fully integrated models, making them a popular choice for many homeowners.
-They are also considered easier to install and use.
-Many offer a digital display panel which may be worth giving up a completely integrated look.
+The semi-integrated dishwasher sits flush with cabinets to create a sleek overall look.
+The difference between a semi-integrated dishwasher and a fully integrated dishwasher is that the semi-integrated dishwasher has the control panel on the top front of the machine, so the control panel shows.
+This doesn’t look quite as seamless as a fully integrated model, but is generally cheaper than fully integrated models.
+This also makes them a popular choice for many homeowners.
+Semi integrated dishwashers are also considered easier to install and use than other dishwasher types.
+Many offer a digital display panel which may be worth giving up the completely integrated look.